On product Schur triples in the integers: Introduction

 \subsection{Product Schur triples in random sets}

-The maximum sets in $[n]$ which does not contain a Schur triple have size $\lceil n/2 \rceil$.
-Moreover, the extremal sets are very structured.
-In 1992, Freiman~\cite{Freiman1992} showed that the set of the odd numbers in $[n]$ and the set $(n/2,n]\cap \mathbb{N}$ are the only extremal sets.
+Amongst the subsets of $[n]$ which do not contain a Schur triple, there are exactly two which attain the maximal size of $\lceil n/2 \rceil$.
+These are the set of the odd numbers in $[n]$ and the set $(n/2,n]\cap \mathbb{N}$.
+This was already known to Cameron and Erd\H{o}s~\cite{CameronErdos}.
 Therefore, a `typical' set of size $n/2$ contains a Schur triple.
-From a probabilistic point of view, it is natural to go one step further and investigate when a typical sparse random set contains a Schur triple.
+From a probabilistic point of view, it is natural to go one step further and investigate for which densities a typical random set contains a Schur triple.
 In order to formalise what we mean by this, we first need some preparation.

 For a set $A \subseteq \mathbb N$, let $A_p$ be the random set that is obtained by including each element of $A$ independently at random, each with probability $p$.
 For a collection $\mathcal{P}$ of subsets of $\mathbb{N}$, usually referred to as a property, we say that a function $\hat{p}: \mathbb{N} \to [0,1]$ is a \emph{threshold} for $\mathcal{P}$ in $A$ if